Hidden Hearing Loss: Learn the Signs. Take Action.

 Do you feel like you hear fine, but you struggle to understand speech when there is a competing of background noise, like at a large family gathering?
 You could have hidden hearing loss.

-More than 65.5 million americans have hearing loss and more than 30 million americans have tinnitus
+A poster that says more than 65.5 million americans have hearing loss and more than 30 million americans have tinnitus

 "With a hidden hearing loss, the brain is still able to process simple sounds resulting in the appearance of 'normal hearing,' but more difficult sounds like conversational speech can be harder for the brain to process."